ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Mouse Actions Emulation

 The keyboard stroke emulation will be enough for controlling player character in some games.
 But the most of modern video games have a complex control by both keyboard and mouse.
 AutoIt language have several functions that allows you to emulate typical mouse actions like clicking, moving and holding mouse button pressed.
-Let's consider them sequentially.
+Now we will consider them sequentially.

 ### Mouse Actions in Active Window